KULeuven-MICAS/zigzag/README.md

 A crucial part in this is the mapping of the algorithmic computations onto the computational HW resources and memories.
 In the framework, multiple engines are provided that can automatically find optimal mapping points in this search space.

+## Installation

+Please take a look at the [Installation](https://zigzag-project.github.io/zigzag/installation.html) page of our documentation.

+## Getting Started

+Please take a look at the [Getting Started](https://zigzag-project.github.io/zigzag/getting-started.html) page on how to get started using ZigZag.

+## Recent changes

 In this novel version, we have:
 - Added an interface with ONNX to directly parse ONNX models
 - Overhauled our HW architecture definition to: